spatie/laravel-activitylog/docs/advanced-usage/batch-logs.md

 ## Batch activities using callback

-If you feel like it, you can batch activities using closure passed to `LogBatch::withinBatch()`, every activity will happen inside that closure will be assigned to the same batch uuid.
+You can also batch activities using closure passed to `LogBatch::withinBatch()`.
+Every activity executed will happen inside that closure will be included in the same batch.

 Here's an example: